 PLUS SIDE – On work breaks now, instead of staring at my office walls, I can go see what has happened outside since last I checked.
 Any blooms?
 Bees or butterflies?
 My 1/2 hour (both ways) commute is just 1 hour more to spend in paradise.

-More people than ever RIGHT NOW are discovering the joys are growing things around them, just because they are stuck at home.
+My passion helps the environment.
+What a world it would be if all of us by working at our passions, also protected and nurtured the earth.
+They can!
+More people than ever RIGHT NOW are discovering the joys are growing, simply because we are all stuck at home.
 This could be part of the beauty of the situation in which we find ourselves.
-An awakening of sorts to the simple things we took for granted, or never bothered with at all.
+An awakening of sorts to the simple things we took for granted, or never bothered with.

 I got into butterflying the hard way, well for the butterflies…

+Last year I really focused on planting milkweed and attracting Monarchs.
+I learned about Monarchs and Milkweed by a fluke of nature.
 I had enjoyed a rather brave and photogenic Monarch fluttering all over a new flowering plant that I lovingly planted at the entrance to our pool.
-Turns out, it was Milkweed.
+Turns out, it was Milkweed plant.

-One morning I went outside only to discover my plant nearly gone.
+One morning I went outside only to discover my Milkweed plant nearly gone.
 I proceeded to squish every fat caterpillar (about 10) that had dared to chomp on my new $12 perinnial which had been attracting beautiful Monarchs.
+It was then and ONLY then that I remembered the The Very Hungry Little Caterpillar.

 YIKES!
 I quickly Googled and found that I had just killed all my butterfly friend’s offspring.
 I felt awful.
 I didn’t know the lovely flowers that I planted the week before were the favorite and ONLY food that the Monarch caterpillars will eat and the only plant that they lay eggs on.
+So I had to redeem myself.

 I went NUTS after that, planting all of the Milkweed that I could find around town to attract more Monarchs and gain their forgiveness for my mortal sin.